-The dose engine validation for Mevion Hyperscan shows a significant deviation [above 3%] in absolute dose for cube targets of size 3 x 3 x 3 cm3 at different depths, and for single-energy scanned fields with lateral size 4 x 4 cm2.
+The dose engine validation for Mevion Hyperscan shows a significant deviation (above 3%) in absolute dose for cube targets of size 3 x 3 x 3 cm at different depths, and for single-energy scanned fields with lateral size 4 x 4 cm.
 The deviation becomes larger for larger air gaps.